By Jesse Savou, ARCSA A.P. and founder of BlueBarrelSystems.com

 Rainwater for Emergency Preparedness

 Emergency preparedness is one of the many benefits of collecting rainwater on site.
 While most people are primarily motivated by having a sustainable water source and high quality water for their garden, rainwater harvesters also acknowledge that having hundreds of gallons of water in storage offers tremendous peace of mind.
-This water can be treated in an emergency when the regular potable water source is compromised.
+This water can be treated in an emergency if the regular potable water source is compromised.

 And how will I know if my water is safe to drink?
 Test it!